WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

     self.addIssueReport(tenantId, projectId, issueReport)
     return topIssue
 ```
-Python programmers might notice an difference between the creation of the `IssueProfile` object
+Python programmers might notice a difference between the creation of the `IssueProfile` object
 above and the way the `addIssueProfile()` method using test input data was created.
 In the
 product code, the `IssueProfileId` field is created in the follwing line using `uuid.uuid4()` instead of
 a string :